 Seriously, if you can't even trust them to be honest with you upfront, how on earth can you expect them to pay you what you're owed when the time comes?

-It turns out that Tap2Earn is just the latest in a very long line of scams all calling themselves the “#1 influencer network”, all with almost identical website and membership area layouts and same empty promises of easy money.
+It turns out Tap2Earn is just the latest in a long line of scams calling themselves “the #1 influencer network”, all with identical website and membership area layouts and empty promises of easy money.

-Whoever is behind this site has been keeping himself very busy running a whole empire of data harvesting scams across the internet.
-Here are the ones I’ve been able to find so far, but I know I’ve barely touched the tip of the iceberg:
+Whoever is behind this site has been very busy running an entire empire of data harvesting scams across the internet.
+Here are the ones I've been able to find so far, but I know I've barely touched the tip of the iceberg: